Standing screen display size | 7 Inches |

 Must be 18 and over to purchase also returns excepted with in 7 days

-Top Brand: SAMSUNG
+Top Brand: Samsung

 Product information